Forced organ harvesting from Falun Gong practitioners in China

-Allegations of forced organ harvesting from Falun Gong practitioners and other prisoners in the People's Republic of China have raised concern within the international community.
+The People's Republic of China has been alleged to harvest the organs of imprisoned Falun Gong practitioners.
 Initial reports of organ harvesting began with the Falun Gong-affiliated Epoch Times in 2006.
-In a subsequent report, former lawmaker David Kilgour and legal counsel David Matas estimated that over 41,500 organ transplants in China were unexplained between 2000 and 2005 and suggested that the source was Falun Gong practitioners.
+In a subsequent report, known as the Kilgour–Matas report, former lawmaker David Kilgour and legal counsel David Matas estimated that over 41,500 organ transplants in China were unexplained between 2000 and 2005 and suggested that the source was Falun Gong practitioners.

 They updated their research in 2007 and released it as a book in 2009, receiving further media coverage.
 Journalist Ethan Gutmann began investigating the claims in 2006 and published his research in subsequent years.
 He estimated that 65,000 Falun Gong practitioners had been killed between 2000 and 2008 for their organs.
-In 2016 Gutmann, Kilgour, and Matas updated their research and estimated that 60,000 to 100,000 transplant surgeries were performed in China per year, far higher than its official figure.
+In 2016, Gutmann, Kilgour, and Matas updated their research and estimated that 60,000 to 100,000 transplant surgeries were performed in China per year, far higher than its official figure.

 An informal, independent tribunal initiated by an advocacy group (Note: The tribunal was convened by the International Coalition to End Transplant Abuse in China (ETAC) co-founded by Gutmann, Kilgour, Matas, Swedish filmmaker Normann Bjorvand, and Susie Hughes, a long time advocate of the issue.
 ETAC commissioned British barrister Geoffrey Nice as the tribunal's chair.) made a final judgment in 2019 that forced organ harvesting had occurred in China on a significant scale and continued to do so, and Falun Gong practitioners are the primary source.
-Since 2020 Gutmann has estimated that at least 25,000 and as many as 50,000 Uyghurs are being killed every year for their organs.
+Since 2020, Gutmann has estimated that at least 25,000 and as many as 50,000 Uyghurs are being killed every year for their organs.